-The School offers morning care to pre-registered students in PS-5 and after school care for children in PS - Grade 5.
+The School offers morning care to pre-registered students in PS-5 and after school care for children in PS-Grade 5.
 Morning Care begins at 7:30 a.m. and after school care begins at noon and runs until 6:00 p.m., Monday - Friday during the school year.
 The Extended Care Program follows the school calendar.
 There are no refunds if school is closed, or when a child does not attend school.
-The exception to this refund policy is if the entire school is required to move to distance learning for 30 days or more.

 The Extended Care Program follows the same behavior and discipline policies in place during the school day.